HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/BitnamiRedisInstall.md

 ```
 ### Persistence

 Kubernetes persistence (PVC) must be enabled if Redis persistence (AOF/RDB) is used, or with Redis clustering.
-If Redis persistence is used, the PVC must be large enough to accomodate the Redis memory dumps.
+If Redis persistence is used, the PVC must be large enough to accommodate the Redis memory dumps.
-With Redis Cluster, the cluster maintains a _nodes.conf_ file that must persist, as otherwise nodes that restart are unable to re-join the cluter.
+With Redis Cluster, the cluster maintains a _nodes.conf_ file that must persist, as otherwise nodes that restart are unable to re-join the cluster.
 This file requires
 minimal storage.

 ### Resources
-Redis is single-threaded (for the most part), so it benefits more from having faster processors, vs. having multiple processors.
-2 CPUs can work well in many scenarios.
-It's key to monitor for Kubernetes CPU resource throttling and ensure that is is not happening, as throttling can 'hang' the Redis main thread.
+Redis is single-threaded (for the most part), so it benefits more from having faster processors, as opposed to having multiple processors.
+Two CPUs can work well in many scenarios.
+It's important to monitor for Kubernetes CPU resource throttling and ensure that is not happening, as throttling can 'hang' the Redis main thread.
 The memory assigned should be larger than the memory allocated for the Redis cache memory (see above)

 ```
  resources: